Electrodynamics of correlated electron systems: Acknowledgments

 \section{Acknowledgments}

-I would like to thank the organizers of the 2008 Boulder School for Condensed Matter Physics for the opportunity to talk about these topics.
-I'd also like to thank Luke Bilbro, Vladimir Cvetkovic, Natalia Drichko, and Wei Liu for helpful suggestions and careful reading of these lecture notes.
+I would like to thank the organizers of the 2008 Boulder School for Condensed Matter Physics for the opportunity to first talk about these topics.
+These lecture notes were then updated for the 2018 QS3 Summer School at Cornell University and the 2018 Princeton Summer School on Condensed Matter Physics.
+I'd also like to thank Luke Bilbro, Vladimir Cvetkovic, Natalia Drichko, Amit Keren, and Wei Liu for helpful suggestions and careful reading of the original version of these notes.